DavidLastra8/Development-platform-project/README.md

 collectables: Coins and Potion that recovers lives (update to HUB)

-Second level with A Boss, stomp on the boss 3 times to kill it, getting touched by the boss from above deals damage to the player, damage from each sides has a cool down
+Second level with a Boss, stomp on the boss 3 times to kill it, getting touched by the boss from above deals damage to the player, damage from each sides has a cool down

 Press P to teleport to Level 2